 - a.
 Wired and wireless.

 - b.
-One to one (unicast), one to a group (multicast), and one to many (broadcast).
+Unicast, One to one (unicast), one to a group (multicast,), and one to many (broadcast,).

 - c.
 Unidirectional and bidirectional.

-Current wired communications in vehicles primarily involves:
+Current wired communications in vehicles primarily involves information exchange through the:

 - a.
-The OBD port.
+The OBD port,.

 - b.
-USB ports.
+USB ports, and the.

-- c.
-The electrical vehicle (EV) charging equipment.
+- a.c.
+The electrical vehicle battery(EV) charging equipment.

-While these technologies often utilise wired connections, they might also incorporate wireless communications approaches.
+While these technologies currentlyoften utilise wired connections, they might also incorporate wireless communications approaches in the future.

-Individual vehicles only have a few wireless communications technologies.
+Individual vehicles only have a few, if any, wireless communications technologies.
 The wireless communications technologies, listed below in approximate range order, which might appear in a vehicle now or in the future, include, but are not limited to:

-a.
-Very-short range communications, such as access control technology using radio-frequency identification (RFID) and near-field communication (NFC) for short-range identification data exchange in the range of centimetres.

-- b.
-Close-range communications, such as Bluetooth, ultra-wide-band (UWB), and infrared for communications in the range of a few metres. - c.
-Radio local area networks (RLAN), such as Wireless LAN (IEEE 802.11 family) for information exchange over tens or hundreds of metres or as an in-vehicle wireless communication link between a vehicle internet router and vehicle occupants' devices, often referred to as a hotspot. - d.
-Direct short-range communications between vehicles (V2V), road transport infrastructure components (V2I), and vulnerable road users (VRU) (V2P). - e.
-Cellular communications providing voice, text messages, and mobile internet access. - f.
-Radio, such as AM, FM, shortwave, and DAB. - g.
-Satellite, such as GNSS, satellite radio, and satellite internet.
+- a.
+ProximityVery-short range communications, such as access control technology using radio-frequency identification (RFID) and near-field communication (NFC) for short-range identification data exchange in the range of centimetres. - b.
+Close-range communications, such as Bluetooth, ultra-wide-band (UWB), and infrared for connecting equipment within communications in the range of a few metres. - c.
+Intermediate range communications radioRadio local area networks (RLAN), such as Wireless LAN (IEEE 802.11 family) for information transferexchange over tens or hundreds of metres or as an in-vehicle wireless communication link between a wider range than close range communications technologies.vehicle internet router and vehicle occupants' devices, often referred to as a hotspot. - d.
+Direct, trusted short-range communications between vehicles (V2V), road transport infrastructure components (V2I), and vulnerable road users (VRU) (V2P).
+This communications technology mainly targets delay sensitive (or time critical) applications, using approaches such as 3GPP Cellular V2X PC5 mode and IEEE 802.11p.
+This communications technology can be implemented by single hop and vehicle to vehicle multi-hop data transmission. - e.
+Cellular network communications providing voice, text messages, and mobile internet access. - f.
+Radio broadcasting wide range communications, such as digital audio broadcasting (AM, FM, shortwave, and DAB+). - g.
+Satellite ultra wide range communications, such as GNSS, satellite radio, and satellite internet.

-III.VC Value
+III.
+Vehicular Communications VC Value / Opportunities

-VC has significant potential to:
+Vehicular communications VC has significant potential to:

-- Improve safety in road transport (including vehicle and VRU safety). - Reduce the environmental impact of road transport. - Enhance the road transport efficiency. - Improve the road transport experience. - Reduce the road transport costs. - VC enables vehicles and their occupants to receive information from their surroundings.
+- Improve road safety. - Reduce in road transport costs. (including vehicle and VRU safety). - Enhance road transport efficiency. - Improve the overall road transport experience. - Reduce the environmental impact of road transport. - By enabling information exchange between vehicles, other road users, Enhance the road transport efficiency. - Improve the road transport infrastructure components, experience. - Reduce the road transport costs.

+VC enables vehicles and eloud based operations, vehicular communications facilitates sharing eritical their occupants to receive information from their surroundings.

-VC enables vehicles to provide their surroundings with information including:
+VC enables vehicles to provide their surroundings with information.
+This includes including:

 - State of the vehicle such as:

+- + Vehicle speed.

 - + Vehicle location, speed, and direction.

 - + Vehicle acceleration and braking.

-- + Vehicle signalling (audio and visual).
+- + Vehicle signalling. (audio and visual).

-- + Use of features such as driver control assistance systems (DCAS) and automated driving systems (ADS).

-- The state of driver engagement (including sudden health issues).

-- Identified road conditions.

-- Identified weather and environmental conditions.

-- Identified other road users, including VRUs.
+- State of driver such as: - + Health condition. - + Paying attention. - + Use of ADS. - + Road-Use of features such as driver control assistance systems (DCAS) and automated driving systems (ADS). - The state of driver engagement (including sudden health issues). - Identified road conditions. - Information about detected Identified weather and environmental conditions. - Information about Identified other road users- - In addition, vehicles and their occupants can receive valuable information from the road transport infrastructure and service providers, including VRUs.

 IV.
-VC Uses
+Vehicular Communications VC Uses

-This section provides general information on common uses of VC.
+This section provides general information on common uses of vehicular communications VC.
 For clarity for diverse readers, some elements appear in multiple use-case descriptions below, as common terminology does not always have precise boundaries.
 In an attempt to help understanding, the use-case descriptions are grouped into sections according to the type of application.
-VC has many use cases, including but not limited to:
+Vehicular communications VC has many use cases, including but not limited to: